inpsyde/assets/docs/03 - Assets.md

 $style->withInlineStyles('body { background-color: #000; }');
 ```

-### Conditional Script/Style
+### Conditional comments for Script/Style

-Styles and Script can be wrapped into Conditional statements.
+Styles and Script can be wrapped into Conditional comments.
 To do so, you can use following:

 ```php
 <?php